Overview

 Performance

 As a (forte)pianist, I am a faculty member of the Chamber Music Collective, which runs an intensive summer chamber music program for advanced students using eighteenth- and nineteenth-century instruments and techniques.
-Recent performances include Schubert‘s “Erlkönig” with Cornell and CMC colleague Jean Bernard Cerin (1823 Graf); Mendelssohn‘s Piano Trio in C minor with CMC colleagues Lucy Russell and Keiran Campbell (1843 Pleyel); sonatas for fortepiano and violin by Mozart and Beethoven with festival co-director Ariana Kim at Paesaggi Musicali Toscani (1795 Walter replica); and the music of C. P. E. Bach, Rita Strohl, Katherine Heyman, Cécile Chaminade, Reynaldo Hahn, Debussy, Fauré, and Franck at the Cornell Center for Historical Keyboards‘ ongoing Salon Project.
+Recent performances include songs by Chao Yuen-Ren, Schubert, and Liszt with tenor Stephen Ng (1878 Blüthner), Schubert‘s “Erlkönig” with Cornell and CMC colleague Jean Bernard Cerin (1823 Graf); Mendelssohn‘s Piano Trio in C minor with CMC colleagues Lucy Russell and Keiran Campbell (1843 Pleyel); sonatas for fortepiano and violin by Mozart and Beethoven with festival co-director Ariana Kim at Paesaggi Musicali Toscani (1795 Walter replica); and the music of C. P. E. Bach, Rita Strohl, Katherine Heyman, Cécile Chaminade, Reynaldo Hahn, Debussy, Fauré, and Franck at the Cornell Center for Historical Keyboards‘ ongoing Salon Project.

 My live performance of Mozart’s Keyboard Concerto in F, K. 459, on an 1800 Schantz replica with the Cornell Chamber Orchestra, conducted by Chris Younghoon Kim, can be viewed here.
 I devised my own cadenzas for the concerto, which features prominently in Keys to Play.